 The couch cushions ate it.
 The dog hid it.
 It has transcended into another dimension.

 I use a Logitech Harmony Hub setup with an LG Smart TV.
-It works great, when I can find the physical remote.
+It works beautifully-when I can actually find the physical remote.
 After spending way too many evenings tearing the living room apart looking for a piece of black plastic, I decided to build the ultimate backup plan.

 I built a Universal TV Remote right inside Home Assistant.

-This isn't just a clunky list of switches.
-It's a fully designed interface that lives on my phone (which is always in my pocket), my tablet, my work laptop, and, best of all, on my wrist via Wear OS.
+This isn't just a clunky list of toggle switches.
+It's a fully designed UI that lives on my phone (which is always in my pocket), my tablet, my work laptop, and, best of all, on my wrist via Wear OS.

 Here is how I designed my "always-there" universal remote.